 Having a digital presence isn’t a set-it-and-forget-it proposition.
 Digital media is dynamic, requiring ongoing attention.
 Your website should have a modern design and content sections that are refreshed regularly.
 Use blogs, whitepapers, and technical and service updates to keep people interested in the website.
 Leverage social media to promote your web content and keep people engaged by responding to their questions.
 Interactive content, such as quizzes or a question of the week, can be very effective.
 Encourage people to share their experiences and successes with your company to boost interest in the business and build brand recognition.

 4 Be intentional

 Marketing needs to make it rain with opportunity.
 This means knowing exactly whom you are trying to reach and what actions you want them to take (do business with you).
 If, as an MSP, you are targeting specific vertical markets, such as retail, healthcare, or finance, your promotions and communications should reflect that.
 The same goes for whether you are targeting enterprises or small and midsize enterprises (SMEs).
-First, create a profile of the ideal customer, and then build your marketing efforts around capturing that customer.
+First, create a profile of the ideal customer, then build your marketing efforts around capturing that customer.

 5 Be consistent